Thomas Dimsdale: Careers

 Dimsdale developed a particular interest in the prevention of smallpox by inoculation (variolation), a deliberate infection of the patient via the skin with a mild form of the disease to give protection against more virulent strains.
 He published The present method of inoculating for the small-pox in 1767 which went into five editions by 1769.
 That year he was elected a Fellow of the Royal Society.

 In 1762, perhaps due to his reputation within London society, he was invited to Russia to variolate the Empress Catherine the Great of Russia and her son, Grand Duke Paul.
 In 1768, Dimsdale, accompanied by his second son Nathaniel Dimsdale travelled to St Petersburg and inoculated the Empress, her son, and over 140 members of the Court.
 The results were a success and Catherine rewarded Dimsdale with £10,000, a pension of £500 per annum, £2000 expenses and a Barony of the Russian Empire.
 Nathaniel was also rewarded and he too received a Barony.
 In case the results had produced adverse effects, the Empress had arranged for a relay of fast horses to be available to speed the Dimsdales out of the country.
 During the long preparatory period before the variolations he wrote Tracts on inoculation written and published at St Petersburg in the year 1768.

 Cartoon showing Edward Jenner, Thomas Dimsdale and George Rose seeing off opponents of vaccination.

 On his return from Russia, Dimsdale became a banker, initially in the private banking partnership of Dimsdale, Archer & Byde in Cornhill, London and afterwards as a partner in Staples, Baron Dimsdale, Son & Co.
-He was elected as MP for Hertford in two successive parliaments in 1780 and 1784.
-In 1781 he and Nathaniel returned to Russia to carry out further royal inoculations.